-Dr. Debra Eldredge is the author of the best-selling “Dog Owner’s Home Veterinary Handbook” (Amazon Link)
+Dr. Debra Eldredge is the author of the best-selling “Dog Owner’s Home Veterinary Handbook” (Amazon Link).

-Years ago, I rented a house that came with fleas – lots of fleas!
+Years ago, I rented a house that came with fleas – lots of them!
 My English Setter had flea allergy and one bite was enough to turn him into a raw, oozing sores, chewing, biting, licking mess in hours.
-It took me close to 3 months of flea dips and flea bombs to finally get the place flea free.
+It took me close to 3 months of flea dips and bombs to finally get the place flea free.

 I shudder when I think of the chemicals we all experienced.
 Thankfully, we have many better options these days!